m1ngle/CoT-MI/README.md

 # CoT-MI
-Repo for Chain of Thought and Mechanistic Interpretability
+Repo for Chain of Thought and Mechanistic Interpretability using Polysemous words to test model accuracy and internal structure when disambiguating between meanings